sciustechnologia/sciustechnologia.github.io/python/02_string_listTuple/10_biggerPicture 2.md

 ---
-title: strings - bigger picture
+title: Python - strings - the bigger picture
 layout: default
 ---

+## Put it all together

 1. creating a list
 2. iterating over it to search for a character provided by the user,